dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The church is noted for the biblical texts on the walls, two decker pulpit and box and canopied pews.

-The name of Stokesay is derived from the old English "stoc" meaning a place or secondary settlement, in this case for the de Say family, who held the manor in the 12th and 13th centuries.
+The name of Stokesay is derived from the old English 'stoc' meaning a place or secondary settlement, in this case for the de Say family, who held the manor in the 12th and 13th centuries.
 ![](../1shropshire/assets/images/churches/2019-08-23_12_50_01_DSC_4716_DxO.jpg)
 - Sub-Image: 2019-08-23_12_43_08_DSC_4710_DxO.jpg
 - Sub-Image: 2019-08-23_12_43_52_DSC_4711_DxO.jpg